ED Challenges Kejriwal’s Acquittal in Delhi HC Over Summons Skipping

-The ED is arguing against the acquittal of Arvind Kejriwal, who leads the AAP and used to be the chief minister of Delhi, in two separate criminal cases.
-These cases were opened because he didn’t show up after being asked to in the investigation of the alleged alcohol policy fraud.
-The ED wants the January 22nd decision by the lower court which said Kejriwal hadn’t done anything wrong when ignoring a government official’s order, to be reviewed.
+The ED is formally objecting to the Delhi High Court about the acquittal of Arvind Kejriwal, who is the leader of the AAP and a former Delhi chief minister, in two separate criminal cases.
+These cases were opened because he didn’t show up when asked to during the investigation of the supposed liquor policy fraud.
+The ED wants the High Court to reconsider the trial court’s decision from January 22nd which found Kejriwal not guilty of ignoring an order from someone in the government.

 ED appeal and the legal basis for the petitions

-The ED filed two requests with the High Court for criminal cases that were started in February and March of 2024.
-These were under Section 174 of the Indian Penal Code, which is about not being present when told to be by a government official.
-The ED says the Prevention of Money Laundering Act gives them the authority to start criminal cases when people deliberately ignore requests.
+The ED has filed two requests with the High Court, each relating to criminal charges made in February and March of 2024 under Section 174 of the Indian Penal Code.
+This section deals with failing to appear when told to by a government official.
+The ED says that the Prevention of Money Laundering Act gives them the ability to start criminal cases when someone purposely ignores a summons.

-The ED claims Kejriwal intentionally didn’t respond to the requests, raised unimportant issues, and found excuses to avoid being investigated.
-The appeals are scheduled to be heard by Justice Swarana Kanta Sharma on Wednesday, and she will look at the ED’s challenge to the lower court’s decisions to say Kejriwal was not guilty.
+The ED believes Kejriwal deliberately didn’t respond to the requests to appear, raised unimportant objections, and found excuses to avoid being investigated.
+The appeals are scheduled to be heard by Justice Swarana Kanta Sharma on Wednesday.
+At this time, the High Court will review the ED’s challenge to the trial court’s decision to say Kejriwal was not guilty.

 Trial court reasoning for acquittal in January orders

-The lower court found Kejriwal not guilty after looking at six requests total (three from 2023 and three from 2024), all of which were delivered by email.
-The court said that simply not appearing after being asked to isn’t the same as deliberately disobeying, and the prosecution didn’t definitively prove he intentionally didn’t comply.
+The lower court said Kejriwal was not guilty after looking at six separate summonses (three in t2023, three in 2024) which had been delivered by email.
+The court determined that simply not showing up after being sent a summons isn’t the same as purposefully disobeying, and that the prosecution hadn’t proven beyond a doubt that Kejriwal hadn’t complied on purpose.

 Context within the wider excise policy probe and related cases

-These cases about the requests are part of a much larger legal and investigative situation.
-The ED says certain people involved in the case were in contact with Kejriwal about an alcohol policy (which has now been cancelled) that was supposed to give unfair advantages, and that money from this went to the Aam Aadmi Party.
-These wider accusations are at the center of the money laundering and alcohol policy investigations.
+These cases regarding the summonses are part of a much larger legal and investigative situation.
+The ED claims that people accused in the case were in contact with Kejriwal about a liquor policy (which has now been cancelled) that was supposed to give unfair advantages, and that bribes ended up with the Aam Aadmi Party.
+These wider allegations are at the center of the money laundering and liquor policy investigations.

-In a separate situation, the lower court said Kejriwal, Manish Sisodia, and others didn’t have a case to answer in a criminal case brought by another agency, stating the case wouldn’t hold up in court.
-That decision is also being challenged in the High Court.
-The ED hasn’t yet appealed the acquittal of AAP legislator Amanatullah Khan on a similar charge of missing a request.
+In a separate decision, the trial court dismissed charges against Kejriwal, Manish Sisodia, and others in a criminal case brought by another agency, saying the case wouldn’t hold up in court.
+That dismissal is also being challenged in the High Court.
+The ED hasn’t yet appealed the acquittal of Amanatullah Khan, an AAP member of the legislative assembly, on a similar charge of ignoring a summons.

 Legal questions and stakes before the Delhi High Court

-The High Court has to decide several technical and important questions: do requests delivered by email meet legal standards, how much proof is needed to show someone intentionally disobeyed Section 174 of the IPC, and how much power does the ED have under the PMLA to start criminal cases?
-The outcome will likely change how investigation agencies ask witnesses and people accused of crimes to appear.
+The High Court has to decide several important points, both technical and relating to the core issues of the case: are emailed summons legally valid?
+What level of proof is required to show someone intentionally disobeyed a request to appear (under Section 174 of the Indian Penal Code)?
+And how much power does the ED have, according to the PMLA, to start criminal cases?
+The answer to these questions will probably influence how investigation agencies call witnesses and defendants in the future.

-If the High Court reverses the lower court’s decision, Kejriwal could face criminal charges again and the case could go back to a lower court.
-If the acquittal stands, it might limit how agencies use electronic delivery of requests in the future and reinforce the need for strong proof of someone’s intentions and that the request was actually delivered.
+If the High Court changes the trial court’s decision, Kejriwal could face criminal charges again and the case could go back to the lower courts.
+If he remains acquitted, it might mean that agencies will be more restricted in their use of electronic delivery of summonses and will have to have very strong evidence of both intent and that the summons was delivered correctly.

 Next steps and broader implications to watch

-Justice Swarana Kanta Sharma’s hearing will determine if the ED’s appeals will be fully heard or examined further on how they were handled.
-The results could be that the case is sent back for a new trial, the appeals are dismissed, or instructions are given about what evidence to use and how to deliver requests.
+The hearing with Justice Swarana Kanta Sharma will decide if the ED’s appeals will be fully heard, or if they will be looked at more closely regarding procedure.
+The results could be the case being sent back for a new trial, the appeals being rejected, or instructions on what evidence is needed and how to deliver summonses.